Helping with Healing and Hope

 Pennsylvania practices the doctrine of comparative negligence when it comes to personal injury claims.
 Unlike some states that prohibit a victim from receiving compensation if the individual contributed in any way to the accident, Pennsylvania takes a more lenient approach.

 Proving that another party caused you harm is not always enough to be compensated for your injuries.
-A Sunbury personal injury attorney is prepared to gather evidence to show the degree to which the wrongful person contributed to your injuries.
+Our personal injury attorneys in Sunbury, PA, are prepared to gather evidence to show how the wrongdoer contributed to your injuries.

 At Fanelli, Evans & Patel, P.C., we are dedicated to fighting for your rights.
 Contact us today online or by calling 570-622-2455 to schedule your free consultation.
 Evening and weekend appointments are available.